malpou/ShapeClassification/Readme.md

   }
 }
 ```
-In the `TypeOfShape.Api` project, there is a `TypeOfTriangle.http` file that can be used to test the API.
+In the `TypeOfShape.Api` project, there is a `ShapeClassification.http` file that can be used to test the API.

 Three different host environments for the HTTP file can be used:
 - **prod** - The production environment (the deployed API on Azure)